drashna/qmk_mkdocs/docs/feature_rgb_matrix.md

 `RGB_MODE_PLAIN`, `RGB_MODE_BREATHE`, `RGB_MODE_RAINBOW`, and `RGB_MATRIX_SWIRL` are the only ones that are mapped properly.
 The rest don't have a direct equivalent, and are not mapped.

+!!! tip
-!> By default, if you have both the [RGB Light](feature_rgblight.md) and the RGB Matrix feature enabled, these keycodes will work for both features, at the same time.
+    By default, if you have both the [RGB Light](feature_rgblight.md) and the RGB Matrix feature enabled, these keycodes will work for both features, at the same time.
 You can disable the keycode functionality by defining the `*_DISABLE_KEYCODES` option for the specific feature.

 ## RGB Matrix Effects :id=rgb-matrix-effects